 Berklee has undertaken a phased approach, and we will continue to follow updated Phase 4 protocols for the summer semester.

 For information about the health and safety protocols on the New York campus, visit the Berklee NYC website.

 We continue to develop our plans in partnership with Tufts Medical Center, along with guidance from state and local authorities.
 Please note that this information is subject to change, and the community will be notified of any changes accordingly.

 Berklee maintained a community-wide mandatory asymptomatic testing program using PCR tests from January 2021 through March 2022.
 As of March 26, after transitioning away from surveillance testing, we stopped publishing testing data on the public dashboard.

 Reporting Unsafe Behavior

-COVID-19 symptoms: If you experience any COVID-19–related symptoms, call the Berklee COVID-19 Testing Center (617-747-2019, option 1).
-The testing manager will listen to your concerns and refer you to a medical provider if necessary.
+COVID-19 symptoms: If you experience any COVID-19 symptoms, call the Berklee COVID-19 Testing Center (617-747-2019, option 1) for guidance.

-Learn about how to access medical care for students, including telehealth through Tufts Medical Center.
+Learn about how to access medical care for students, including telehealth, through Tufts Medical Center.